chinmaykarmokar/chinmaykarmokar/README.md

 - :computer: I work with <b>JS and TS</b>.

-- 🌱 I’m currently learning <b>Node.js</b> and I look forward to work with it.
+- 🌱 I’m currently learning <b>React Native</b> and trying to learn further into frontend and backend development.

 - :email: How to reach me: chinmaykarmokar@gmail.com